 The Ambit2 was released in early-2013.
 The suffix used to distinguish this premium model, Peak, was not used until the third generation.
 The Ambit2 (long-term review) is no longer in production and has been cleared out of retail inventory; used models are around.
 The last software update was in June 2016.

 The second generation also included two lower cost and less robust versions, the Ambit2 Sport and Ambit2 Run (often shortened to Ambit2 S and Ambit2 R).
 These models have half the battery capacity, are waterproof to half the depth, and lack two of the Ambit2’s sensors, the barometer and thermometer.
 If the GPS ping frequency is set to 5 or 60 seconds, it will not record vertical change, although it can be later corrected in Strava.

 Additionally, the Ambit2 R does not support multi-sport workouts or offer bicycling- or swimming-specific features.
 More in-depth comparison.
 Inventories of the Ambit2 S and Ambit2 R are dwindling.

-In mid-2014 Suunto introduced its third generation: the Ambit3 Peak, Ambit3 Sport, and Ambit3 Run.
+In mid-2014 Suunto introduced its third generation: the Ambit3 Peak (long-term review), Ambit3 Sport, and Ambit3 Run.
 These models maintain the good-better-best order from the second generation.
 The Sport and Run models have been discontinued, and inventory will be sold through in 2017.